COMPENSATION FOR YOUR LOSSES

 Past Loss of Income

-A person injured by the fault of another person is entitled to recover any wages or salary lost if he or she cannot work due to the injuries suffered.
+A person injured by the fault of another person may be entitled to recover any wages or salary lost if he or she cannot work due to the injuries suffered.
 Past loss of income is calculated from the date of loss until the conclusion of the claim by settlement or trial.
-If the person was injured in a motor vehicle accident, her or she is entitled to net loss of income (after tax income), and the amount is further reduced by any disability benefits paid by ICBC under Part 7 (“no-fault benefits”).

 Future Loss of Income or Loss of Earning Capacity